Galaxy growth by merging in the nearby universe: Comparison to Previous Work

-With $t_{merge} = t_{DF,i}$ determined, we compute the volumetric merger rate (the number of mergers per unit time per unit comoving volume) as a function of the stellar mass of the primary or host galaxy.
+With $t_{merge} = t_{KW,i}$ determined, we compute the volumetric merger rate (the number of mergers per unit time per unit comoving volume) as a function of the stellar mass of the primary or host galaxy.
 We call this the {\it merger rate mass function} (merger rate MF) and denote it using the variable, $\Psi$.
-Figure~\ref{fig:volume_bundy} shows the comparison of our major merger rate MF at $0.03 < z < 0.15$ with the major merger rate MF of \citealt{Bundy09a} at $0.4 < z < 0.7$ at mass ratio $m/M > 0.25$.
-We also compute the $f_{pair}^{7.1 - 28.6 \, \hKpc}$ from our $n_i \, w_p(r_p)$ and compare with the results of \citealt{Bundy09a}, \citealt{Patton08a} and \citealt{kitzbichler08a} in Figure~\ref{fig:bundy}.
+Figure~\ref{fig:volume_bundy} shows the comparison of our major merger rate MF at $0.03 < z < 0.15$ with the major merger rate MF of \cite{Bundy09a} at $0.4 < z < 0.7$ at mass ratio $m/M > 0.25$.
 We can see that both of Figures~\ref{fig:volume_bundy} and ~\ref{fig:bundy} show that our results are consistent with these previous results.

 Our results are also consistent with recent merger rates predicted in theories of galaxy formation in a cosmological context \citep{maller06a, Stewart09a}.
 We estimate our merger rate $R_{mg}$ at a certain mass ratio $m/M$ by integrating $\Gamma_i$ in equation (\ref{eq:merger}).
-We compare our $R_{mg}$ with the results of \citealt{maller06a} at mass ratio $m/M > 0.5$ (Figure~\ref{fig:maller}) and the results of \citealt{Stewart09a} at mass ratio $m/M > 0.3$ and $m/M > 0.6$ (Figure~\ref{fig:stewart}).
+We compare our $R_{mg}$ with the results of \cite{maller06a} at mass ratio $m/M > 0.5$ (Figure~\ref{fig:maller}) and the results of \cite{Stewart09a} at mass ratio $m/M > 0.3$ and $m/M > 0.6$ (Figure~\ref{fig:stewart}).
 We can see that both of Figures~\ref{fig:maller} and \ref{fig:stewart} show that our results are consistent with these previous results.

+\cite{Wetzel12a} found that from redshift $z=2$ to now, it is around $27$ percent of galaxies similar to our Milky Way that experienced a merger with mass ratio $m/M > 0.1$, and around $11$ percent that experienced a merger with mass ratio $m/M > 0.33$.
+In our research, the galaxies in blue7 or blue8 subsample are similar to our Milky Way.
+If we take our results under assumption of $t_{merge} = t_{KW,i}$ at face value and make the strong assumption that the growth happens at a non-evolving rate, from redshift $z=2$ to now (a period of $\approx 10\,\hGyr$), we expect the galaxies in blue7 or blue8 subsample to merge by $\sim 21$ percent with mass ratio $m/M > 0.1$, and $\sim 10$ percent with mass ratio $m/M > 0.33$, which is close to the result of \cite{Wetzel12a}.